Oxford Airport

-It specialises in general and business aviation and is home to Leading Edge Aviation, CAE Oxford, formerly Oxford Aviation Training, Volare Aviation and Pilot Flight Training.
+It specialises in general and business aviation and is home to Leading Edge Aviation, CAE Oxford, formerly Oxford Aviation Training, Volare Aviation and Fly-LSA/LS Airmotive.
 It also has the UK headquarters of Airbus Helicopters.
 It is the only ICAO-listed civilian airport in Oxfordshire.
 Historically dominated by pilot training, in 2008, flying activity fell to just 48,000 movements, the lowest level on record and a 70% decline in 10 years, however, growth in business aviation was the fastest of any UK airport for the years up to 2012.
 After the COVID-19 pandemic the airport saw an increase in movements, totalling 65,265, over 20,000 more than 2019.

 London Oxford Airport is an EASA Certified Airport that allows flights for the public transport of passengers or for flying instruction as authorised by the Certificate Holder (Oxford Aviation Services Limited).

 History

 The site was originally purchased in 1935 by Oxford City Council to act as municipal airport, and it became operational in June 1938 with a formal inauguration in July 1939.
 During World War II it was use by the Royal Air Force as RAF Kidlington.

 The following units were here at some point: